Azure/aks-engine/docs/community/developer-guide.md

 }
 ```

-Copy and paste the configuration and change its name and details as needed.
-It's easy to build up
+Copy and paste the configuration and change the values in the `--set` arguments to reference your
-a `launch.json` file to debug `aks-engine upgrade`, `scale`, and other commands and variations.
+details.
+You can create multiple configurations in `launch.json` to debug `aks-engine upgrade`,
+`scale`, and other commands.

 The `.vscode/launch.json` file is ignored by `git`, so your local version won't be overwritten when
 you push or pull changes.